sarapohland/parce/README.md

 ### 5a.
 Download the regional competency model files

 If you have not done so already, download the [lunar](https://zenodo.org/records/14117660?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ0ZjA3Yjc3LTkyOTEtNDU0Yi05YjkzLWU0M2JkZjUxYTEyZSIsImRhdGEiOnt9LCJyYW5kb20iOiIxMTYwOTY0NmEzY2UyOWE2MTUxMGMxNzIyNDliNzhmYiJ9.AEOqTQwzStDNwMVXWAiImxCXGvuOy3CNmgWoEGW3rlA7uSsSd2wFNkYrc4flVHDvcmrKLimaURupmd26DzaZPA), [speed](https://zenodo.org/records/14117780?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjlhNGQ1ZmZhLWU4YzEtNDU4OS05NGFlLTk4MDZmYzY0ODZiNSIsImRhdGEiOnt9LCJyYW5kb20iOiJjZGFmMTA3MTA0YTFjODQ4ZjAxYTM0MTc1ZWJkMmRkMSJ9.T_jsMnKIgQOKSxsfluK9Qmo3L6jBHpS-KtiLV8SoFTMbUngVpoEF-BwkXyHD_wOZeiN-zr1h3fURQobbmD8kMA), and [pavilion](https://zenodo.org/records/14117974?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImUyNGM4YThhLTM2YjktNDY3Mi1iMjJmLTBlZTJlZmVhNWM1NyIsImRhdGEiOnt9LCJyYW5kb20iOiJmY2ViYjA0NGQ2Y2NmZDc4MmY5MTkyMzU0OGRkMmVkMiJ9.KoR-d-bJKfyRW0bEyEC5bdrmKwCfyHGEKDtFnbQx-QTBON_AV7_hQ2AKFnkflyWpqOiRkBb8-mWzjvsMYbROfQ) models through the provided links.
 Create a folder called `models` in the main directory (`parce`) and unzip each of the downloaded files in this folder.
 You should have three subfolders (`lunar`, `speed`, and `pavilion`) that each contain three zip files (`classify.zip`, `reconstruct.zip`, and `inpaint.zip`).
-For this step, you need the files provided in `inpaint.zip`.
+For this step, you need the files provided in `classify.zip` and `inpaint.zip`.
 The trained regional competency estimators used in the paper are contained in the inpainting folders, along with labels for the segmented OOD datasets provided.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
 To evaluate the inpainting model, see substep 5e.
 To evaluate the regional competency estimator, see 5h.
 To visualize examples of regional model competency maps, see substep 5i.
 Otherwise, you can skip to step 6.

 ### 5b.
 Define the inpainting model architecture